plasmadlt/plasma-mobile-app/README.md

-# PlasmaPay iOS Mobile App for DeFi, NFT and GameFi.
-Coming soon.
+# Plasma iOS Super App for DeFi, NFT and Web3